 The first step of the Oak Plan process will be the initial design meeting with your attorney.
 This meeting will provide a time for you to discuss and make specific decisions about your plan.
-Eckert Byrne LLC will need a completed PIF, payment, and engagement letter before starting the design meeting.
-You will then receive an initial flowchart, which you will need to review before the flowchart review call.
+Eckert Byrne LLC will need a completed PIF, including all asset information (bank statements, deeds, etc.), payment, and engagement letter before starting the design meeting.

 After any outstanding revisions are made to the flowchart, you will need to provide approval of the flowchart via email.
 Once the flowchart is approved, the estate plan can be drafted.

 The final step will be a delivery meeting with your attorney.
 You will review your documents, making note of any provisions specific to your plan.
 You will sign the documents in the presence of two witnesses and a notary public.
-Clients are encouraged to continue an ongoing relationship via the firm’s Legal Checkup or Life & Legacy Review programs.
+Clients are encouraged to continue an ongoing relationship via the firm’s Legal Checkup or Annual Maintenance programs.
 Your estate should be updated as needs or laws change.